MicrosoftDocs/learn/learn-pr/quantum/tbd-entanglement/includes/6-introduction-to-quantum-algorithms.md

-1. A classical part that transforms the factoring problem into a problem of finding the period $r$ of a periodic function $f(x)=a^x mod N$, where $a$ is a random number whose greater common divisor with $N$ is 1.
+1. A classical part that transforms the factoring problem into a problem of finding the period $r$ of a periodic function $f(x)=a^x mod N$, where $a$ is a random number whose greater common divisor with $N$ is $1$.

 1. A quantum part that finds the period $r$ using the quantum Fourier transform.

-Shor's algorithm succeeds in finding a prime factor with high probability, but it can fail.
-However, repeating the algorithm several times until it finds a prime factor is exponentially faster than the best known classical algorithm *general number field sieve*.
+Shor's algorithm succeeds in finding a prime factor with high probability but it can fail.
+However, repeating the algorithm several times until it finds the prime factors is exponentially faster than the best known classical algorithm.

 In  the next unit you'll take a knowledge check to test what you learnt on this module.